faizalrf/documentation/MariaDB-10.5-ES-Galera ActiveActive.md

 ***Note:** Best to encrypt the Passwords in the `maxscale.cnf` file, but we are keeping it simple here.*

-This setup gives us the basic read/write split and standard monitoring capabilities.
+This setup gives us the basic read/write split, standard monitoring and a connection router used for replication across DC.

 ### Configure MaxScale & Replication Users